 Eggplant parmesan has always been one of my favorites.
 I never have made it very often because I didn't like all the work involved.
 There was breading the eggplant, frying it, making the sauce, putting the casserole together then baking it.
 Forget all that!
 I have a new way of doing it which cuts calories and also saves plenty of time.
 This low carb eggplant parmesan is my lazy way of making a great keto eggplant recipe.

-How is Low Carb Eggplant Parmesan put together?
+How to make Low Carb Eggplant Parmesan

 Don't get me wrong.
 I love breaded, fried eggplant.
 Or breaded, baked eggplant.
 But when you put it in a casserole with sauce and cheese, the breading tends to get a little soggy.